giellalt/lang-sms/merging_dir/00_readme.txt

 for instance:
 <l pos="Coord_Last(CC::Adv::Adv)" abbr="dno">da nuʹtt ooudâs</l>

+Moreover, this is also a uniform solution for pseudo-pos values "S", which are used by Michael to mark whole sentences such in the sjd2X.xml file
+<t type="idiom" pos="S">Горькое житьё, да надо дальше жить.</t>

+The pattern for a sentence or a clause is
+<l pos="SENT(POS_1::POS_2::POS_3::PUNCT)">Word_1 word_2 word_3.</l>

+And it goes without saying that a subcategorization of the sentence as idiom is not problem at all.

+My argumentation aganst a simple 'mwe' or 'phrase' is that on an abstract level every clause, every sentence, even paragraphs, or whole chapters are multiword expressions.
+Hence, just putting this tag on a sequence of words doesn't say too much.

 ========================

  2. The second has to do with attribute names.
 For use in the NDS proper nouns have the following attributes pos=_N_ type=_Prop_.
 Michael has already used the the attribute name _type_ for specifications _place_, _person_ etc. What shall we do here?
 I suggest Michael_s type attribute be renamed some how.
 Are there any suggestions.